 Reforest Buffalo, a project to restore the trees on Olmsted Greenways, as well as projects that engaged community volunteers, began in 1999.
 The Buffalo Green Fund was the lead agency with the City of Buffalo on getting a $75,000 Federal Grant, as well as a $15,000 private grant, to fund a comprehensive tree survey for the City.
 In 2001, a Master Tree Plan for the City of Buffalo was completed, based on the survey data, entitled “Tree Inventory Report for the City of Buffalo, New York,” prepared by Davey Resource Group, a Division of the Davy Tree Expert Company, located in Kent, Ohio.For the City’s most up-to-date guidelines for removing and replacing trees, please refer to the Bureau of Forestry .

 In addition, Green Downtown Buffalo, is an advocate for improvement of all of the gateways leading into the City.

 The Buffalo Green Fund, Inc. is an entirely volunteer organization.
-It has an 18-member board of directors who take various responsibilities for operations.
-There are no offices, but information can be obtained by contacting the Fund directly at PO Box 282, Buffalo, NY 14202-0282 or via email under the “Contact Us” section of this website.
+It has an 16-member board of directors who take various responsibilities for operations.
+Meetings are regularly scheduled using Buffalo Place meeting space, but information can be obtained by contacting the Fund directly at PO Box 282, East Amherst, New York, 14051 or via email at firstname.lastname@example.org.